iron-claw-972/HowToProgramming/README.md

 		- Get position `CANSparkMax.getEncoder().getPosotion();`
 		- SET position `CANSparkMax.getEncoder().setPosition(<position (double)>); //used for aeroid out the encoders, and resetting field position`

+### Voltage Compensation
+**Voltage Compensation allows your motor to run with the same amount of power with less battery voltage**
+- To use, make SURE your set the max voltage of your battery before your enable voltage compensation.
+This lets the TalonFX know the maximum voltage to apply to the motor `m_motor.configVoltageCompSaturation(Constants.kRobotVoltage);`
+- To enable voltage compensation `m_motor.enableVoltageCompensation(true);`

+## PID

 ### Inbuilt Falcon Pid
 **WPIlib contains the pid motor controller class and we can calculate the PID values in the rio and send them via CAN to the falcon motor.
 However, by doing all of this within the TalonFX motor controller, the motor controller that controls the falcon we a) do not have to send values via CAN so it is faster, and b) we can initialize multiple PIDs on one motor with their own unique kP, kI, and kD values for different tasks and can select the one desired.**